ubc-library-rc/rdm/content/01_file_naming.md

 ### Chronological order
 {: .no_toc }
 Using a chronological ordering system includes having the date as the first element.
-This date should follow the [ISO 8601 standard](http://www.w3.org/TR/NOTE-datetime) for consistent formatting and correct interpretation.
+This date should follow the [ISO 8601 standard](http://www.w3.org/TR/NOTE-datetime) (YYYYMMDD or YYYY-MM-DD) for consistent formatting and correct interpretation.

 Sorting your files chronologically may look like this:
 ```